 Our three dogs have affectionately come to replace my brother, sister and me now that we no longer live at home.
 The three boys, Bacsi (English Yellow Labrador), Buckley (English White Labrador) and Becks (Bernese Mountain Dog) are more human than pet, and they are collectively 270 pounds of pure love.

-Given their dangerous food history, I decided to make the dogs homemade biscuits using just four ingredients.
-Combine whole wheat flour and oats with peanut butter and hot water, then use your favorite cookie cutters to stamp out shapes.
+What better way to show them affection than with a homemade treat?
+These DIY dog biscuits are made with just four ingredients.
+Simply mix whole wheat flour and oats with peanut butter and hot water, then use your favorite cookie cutters to stamp out shapes.

 1 cup oats